 Encompass Trust is a small charity.
 We devote as much of our funds as possible to delivering our work and to enabling young people from all over the world to undertake the “Journey of Understanding”.
-We depend on a core central office staff of four (based in London) supported by national coordinators in each of the territories in which we work, a large band of volunteers and alumni, and a board of trustees largely drawn from the ranks of Daniel’s family.
+We depend on a core central office staff (based in London) supported by national coordinators in each of the territories in which we work, a large band of volunteers and alumni, and a board of trustees largely drawn from the ranks of Daniel’s family.

 Eric Appleby is a senior executive with extensive experience working at high level in the public, private and third sectors.
 He served as a private secretary, before devoting nine years to developing the National Federation of Voluntary Literacy Schemes from the ground up.
 For 14 years (1990-2004) he was Chief Executive of Alcohol Concern, and subsequently (as an independent consultant) he specialised in voluntary sector policy, organisational development, and negotiating voluntary/public sector partnerships.
 He joined Encompass in 2008.